 So I was doing my usual stalking of people on FB.
 Then I found out that Qiao Qiao’s finally in a new drama.
 It has been a while since the addicting True Love 365 so I really need something to watch of Qiao Qiao’s.
 This time, she’s supposedly portraying the second sister from a family of four siblings–of which all are female.
 Her name in here is Li Yi Wan (黎一彎).

-As I watched the trailer and tried to search for more information of it, I realized that it is a daily drama.
+As I watched the trailer and tried to search for more information on it, I realized that it is a daily drama.
 So how long would it be?
 Like 60-80 episodes?
-Hopefully it’s not as disappointing as people had said about her previous daily drama with SETTV.
+Hopefully, it’s not as disappointing as people had said about her previous daily drama with SETTV.

 *All images were collected around the net hence belonging to their rightful owners.

 Out to hunt for short dramas, I found this.
 Well, more like I was checking what was up with Qu Zhong Heng lately and found how much I missed.
 Then there was the whole reading the cast list and knowing that it was short so what was the harm, right?